 A Physical Therapy Guide to Lower Extremity Stress Fractures

 Stress fractures are a common injury among athletes, especially runners.
 However, anyone can suffer from a stress fracture.
-In this guide, we will discuss the symptoms, causes, and top conservative treatment options for stress fractures.
+This guide will discuss the symptoms, causes, and top conservative treatment options for stress fractures.

-Up to 20% of overuse injuries in the lower body are stress fractures.1 A physical therapist will provide guidance for activity modification to and how to gradually get back to previous levels of activity.
+Up to 20% of overuse injuries in the lower body are stress fractures.1 A CityPT physical therapist will guide activity modification and how to gradually get back to previous activity levels.

 - Understanding Stress Fractures

 - Symptoms of Lower Extremity Stress Fractures

 - Diagnosing a Stress Fracture

 - What to Expect from Physical Therapy for Stress Fractures

 Understanding Stress Fractures